Please scroll down and click "Prices and Departures" for departure dates, cabin types and price details.

 The island’s southern giant petrels, with a wingspan of two metres, act as a welcoming party to ships as they approach Sealion Island.
 Rockhopper, gentoo and Magellanic penguins come to Sealion Island to breed.
 Macaroni, king penguins and Striated and Crested Caracaras are also common seen on the island.

-You may choose to spend the sea days returning to Ushuaia editing your photos, enjoying the onboard facilities, or listening to an informative lecture.
+On our return sailing to Punta Arenas, you may choose to spend your time editing photos, enjoying the onboard facilities, or listening to an informative lecture.
+Sail past Cape Horn, and along legendary waterways including Beagle Channel and Magellan Strait, a once mythical maze of narrow channels connecting the Atlantic and Pacific Oceans discovered by Portuguese explorer Ferdinand Magellan over 500 years ago.
 Celebrate the end of an unforgettable voyage with newfound friends at a special Captain’s farewell dinner.